-Program Maximum possible transfer credits

-Certificate / Advanced Certificate None
+Program Maximum possible transfer credits Certificate / Advanced Certificate None

-Master of Arts None

-Master of Science program requiring fewer than 60 credits None

-Master of Science program requiring 60 credits or more.
-30

-Doctor of Philosophy 30; 45 for graduate work completed at another Columbia University school.
+Master of Arts None Master of Science program requiring fewer than 60 credits None Master of Science program requiring 60 credits or more.
+30 Master of Education 30 Doctor of Philosophy 30; 45 for graduate work completed entirely at another Columbia University school.
 Doctor of Education 45 Doctor of Education in the College Teaching of an Academic Subject 45